abhisheksubbu/abhisheksubbu.github.io/_posts/2024-10-12-migrate-to-linux.md

 If you have specific needs or looking for an app/software to be used in Linux or any alternative for the same, check [Flathub Repo](https://flathub.org/).
 My favorite Linux advocate [Derek Taylor](https://www.patreon.com/distrotube/about) (creator of the Youtube Channel [DistroTube](https://www.youtube.com/@DistroTube)) said **if you cannot find a software supported in Linux, then don't use it, find an open source alternative.** I love this statement and its truly empowering.
 Why should we switch to Windows or Mac because that app was only built for that OS?
 Why can't organizations and product companies build for Linux too?
 If their justification is the market cap for Windows and Mac is higher than Linux, then better not to use that product.

-I have used Linux as my daily driver for the last 8 years and I truly believe you just need this for everything.
+I have used Linux as my daily driver for the last 8 years.
 Give Linux a try and I assure you, you will love it.

 ---------------------------